00fox/Ds2vJoy/README.md

 - Each of these tabs are by default, like the first one, set to 'Always', but just show their numbers.
 - 'Always' means that all mappings, if they are checked, will always work, just, the tabs are processed in the order of appearance
 - But you can assign a mode for each of these tabs, which allows you to say that the mappings they contain will only be active in this mode
-- The tabs left in the 'Always' position will remain active even if you are in another mode than the starting one: the 1 (see vJoy editing, special mouse actions, sound and modes, to know how)
+- The tabs left in the 'Always' position will remain active even if you are in another mode than the starting one (1) (see Special mouse actions to know how)
 - The first tab is neutral and cannot be assigned to another mode, the others (1-8) all can.
 There is no order to follow, and two tabs can share the same mode.
 On the other hand, the order of processing is also the order of the tabs

 There is a dual view mode, where you can clone a tab